emanuelegorga/dev-articles-api/README.md

 - sign_up => post '/sign_up'

-You will need to choose an username and a password:
+You will need to choose an username and password:

 SIGN UP REQUEST BODY:
 ```json